This is an essential workshop series for photographers interested in low light photography.

 Many people put away their cameras when the sun goes down, not realizing that the night presents many unique opportunities for getting creative and having fun with photography.
 San Diego is a great place to be at night.
 The setting sun reflects off downtown buildings and colors streak across the sky, giving way to a twilight where lights sparkle in the harbor like a chest full of jewels.

-This workshop series consists of three separate workhops, each touching on a different aspect of using your camera at night.
+This workshop series consists of three separate workhops, each touching on a different aspect of using your camera in low light.
 They are designed to be completely standalone, so you can choose the particular type of night photography that interests you, or take the whole series to discover many interesting techniques of using your camera at night.

 The three separate workshops are:

-- Black and White at Night - Use your camera to capture high contrast black-and-white images that will really insprire.
-No tripod needed here, just shoot like Weegee!
-And if you don't know what that means, don't worry!
+- Film Noir Black and White - Use your camera to capture high contrast black-and-white images that will really insprire.
+No tripod needed here.
+Usually takes place downtown or Balboa Park.

 What is covered in these workshops?